EliaTogni/Univault/Privatezza e Protezione dei Dati.md

  • The units that are most visible because of their size do not receive any protection from sampling

-©Security, Privacy, and Data Protection Laboratory (SPDP Lab)       44/98 Protection of tables of magnitude data – 2
+		  Protection of tables of magnitude data – 2

 1. Identify sensitive cells
          ◦ p-percent